kubernetes/enhancements/keps/sig-multicluster/5339-clusterprofile-plugin-credentials/README.md

 The definition is as follows:
 ```
 type Credentials struct {
+  // +listType=map
+  // +listMapKey=name
-  credentialProviders map[string]CredentialsConfig // mapping of credentials types to their config.
+  credentialProviders []CredentialsConfig // mapping of credentials types to their config.
 In some cases the cluster may recognize different identity types and they may have different endpoints or TLS config.
 }

 // CredentialsTypes defines the type of credentials that are accepted by the cluster.
 For example, GCP credentials (tokens that are understood by GCP's IAM) are designated by the string `google`.